 - Metabolic and endocrine changes

 *Applicants proposing a project in Alzheimer's Disease or healthy brain aging research should apply for the New Investigator Awards in Alzheimer's Disease.
-Applicants proposing other dementia-related research should apply for the AFAR Research grant.
+Applicants proposing other dementia-related research should apply for the AFAR Research Grant for Junior Faculty.

-The applicant must be an independent investigator with independent research space as described in a form completed by the Dean or Department Chair, and must be no more than 10 years beyond start of postdoctoral research training as of July 1, 2013.
+The applicant must be an independent investigator with independent research space as described in a form completed by the Dean or Department Chair, and must be no more than 10 years beyond start of postdoctoral research training as of July 1, 2017.
 Exceptions to the ten year rule may be requested for unusual circumstances by emailing an NIH-style biosketch to AFAR at email@example.com at least one week prior to the deadline date.

-The AFAR Research Grant Program does not provide support for:
+The AFAR Research Grant for Junior Faculty Program does not provide support for:

 - Postdoctoral fellows in the laboratory of a senior investigator

-- Investigators who have already received major extramural funding for research (such as an R01 or NSF Research or equivalent grant) prior to and including the start date of this award
+- Investigators who have received major extramural funding for research in any area (such as an NIH R01 or NSF Research or equivalent grant) prior to and including the start date of this award

 - Senior faculty, i.e. at the rank of Associate Professor level or higher

 - Former AFAR Research Grant for Junior Faculty recipients

 - Applicants for the 2017 Glenn/AFAR Breakthrough in Gerontology (BIG) award